-A membership to Denver Community Media is necessary to submit content for air.
+A membership to Denver Community Media is not necessary to submit content for air.
 Colorado residents who want to submit programming content to the Denver Community Media Access Channels are required to sign and submit a Production Agreement Form.

 First priority for scheduling is given to programs produced by DCM members.
 Among these programs, priorities for cablecasting are based on date of submission.